Eshkaft-e Salman

-Eshkaft-e Salman (also spelled Shekaft-e Salman or Eshkofte Salman) is an archaeological site in the Khuzestan province of Iran.
+Eshkaft-e Salman (اشکفت سلمان), also spelled Shekaft-e Salman or Eshkofte Salman, is an archaeological site in the Khuzestan province of Iran.

 Location

-On the southwest side of the valley, 2.5 km from the town center of Izeh, southwest Iran, is the majestic “romantic grotto” of Shekaft-e Salman (“Solomon’s Cave”) where a waterfall cascades seasonally over a high cliff-face, passing across the entrance to a natural cave below.
+On the southwest side of the valley, 2.5 km from the town center of Izeh, southwest Iran, is the “romantic grotto” of Shekaft-e Salman (“Solomon’s Cave”) where a waterfall cascades seasonally over a high cliff-face, passing across the entrance to a natural cave below.
 Its waters merge with the spring water flowing out of the cave.

 Four reliefs, Shekaft-e Salman (SSI-IV), were carved inside and to the right of the mouth of the cave.
 Similarities with inscribed brick panels at Susa advocate a 12th-century BC date for the first two reliefs (SSI and SS II), depicting royal families and probably carved in connection with cultic activities pursued by the Shutrukid House in the open-air highland sanctuaries.